shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-windows-extensions-configuration-samples.md

         "settings": {}
       }

-### <a name="trend-micro-deep-security-agent."></a>Trend Micro Deep Security Agent.
+### Trend Micro Deep Security Agent.
       {
         "publisher": "TrendMicro.DeepSecurity",
         "type": "TrendMicroDSA",
         "typeHandlerVersion": "9.6",
         "settings": {
           "ManagerAddress" : "Enter the externally accessible DNS name or IP address of the Deep Security Manager.
-Please enter \"agents.deepsecurity.trendmicro.com\" if using Deep Security as a Service",
+Please enter "agents.deepsecurity.trendmicro.com" if using Deep Security as a Service",

           "ActivationPort" : "Enter the port number of the Deep Security Manager, default value - 443",